thecarp/dactyl-keyboard/doc/options-main.md

     - Parameter <a href="#user-content-mask-size">`size`</a>
     - Parameter <a href="#user-content-mask-center">`center`</a>

-## Parameter <a id="reflect">`reflect`</a>

-If `true`, mirror the case, producing one version for the right hand and another for the left.
-The two halves will be almost identical: Only chiral parts, such as threaded holes, are exempt from mirroring with `reflect`.

-You can use this option to make a ‘split’ keyboard, though the two halves are typically connected by a signalling cable, by a rigid `central-housing`, or by one or more rods anchored to some feature such as `rear-housing` or `back-plate`.

 ## Section <a id="keys">`keys`</a>

 Keys, that is keycaps and electrical switches, are not the main focus of this application, but they influence the shape of the case.